Meghana-2124/Iaas/Iaas-k8s/helm-chart/README.md

 # Helm Chart for {{ .Values.companyName }} Rafiki Application Suite

 This README provides instructions for understanding and using the Helm chart for the {{ .Values.companyName }} Rafiki application suite.
-This chart is primarily designed to be deployed via the Pulumi project located in the parent directory (`../pulumi/`) but can also be used manually with Helm CLI.
+This chart is primarily designed to be deployed via the **TypeScript deployment package** in the parent directory (`../pulumi/`), which automates multi-cloud Kubernetes deployments using Pulumi.
+The chart can also be used manually with Helm CLI.

 ## Prerequisites (for Manual Helm CLI Usage)